gmac/schema-stitching-handbook/type-merging-multiple-keys/README.md

 # Type merging with multiple keys

 This example explores merging types with multiple key fields.
-This is a tricky scenario where an intermediary service provides multiple keys that join other services that each only have one of the possible keys.
+This is a tricky scenario where an intermediary service provides multiple keys that join other services together, while the other services each only have one of the possible keys.
 For example:

 - Catalog service: `type Product { upc }`
 - Vendors service: `type Product { upc id }`
 - Reviews service: `type Product { id }`

 In the above graph, Catalog and Reviews schemas each have a _different_ key for the `Product` type, while the Vendors service holds both keys and may act as an intermediary join.
-Given this architecture, we still must be able to perform all possible traversals:
+Given this architecture, we must still be able to perform all possible traversals:

 - `Catalog > Vendors > Reviews`
 - `Catalog < Vendors > Reviews`
 - `Catalog < Vendors < Reviews`

-Stitching is capable of handling this service pattern, although configuration wrappings have not been written for it yet.
-At present, this can only be achieved manually with static JavaScript merge config.
-There are plans to formally support this via `stitchSchemas` configuration and the SDL directives API.
+Stitching is capable of handling this service pattern using the `entryPoints` property in static JavaScript merge configuration.
+At present, this property is _not_ configurable using SDL directives, but can be [worked around](#with-sdl-directives).

 **This example demonstrates:**

-- Configuring multiple key access for a subschema.
+- Configuring multiple key entry points for a subschema.

 ## Setup